-The Gibson Institute is directed by Amy Moore, a learning and cognition researcher with 20 years of diverse experience in educational leadership, program evaluation, and curriculum development for private, non-profit, and government organizations.
-She holds a master’s degree in teaching, and is a doctoral candidate in educational psychology with an emphasis on quantitative research.
-She is also an adjunct college instructor for the Colorado Community College System.
+The Gibson Institute is directed by Dr. Amy Moore, an educational psychologist with 20 years of diverse experience in educational leadership, program evaluation, and curriculum development for private, non-profit, and government organizations.
+She holds a master’s degree in early childhood education and a PhD in educational psychology with an emphasis on quantitative research.

 The mission of the Gibson Institute is to conduct empirical research on cognitive training programs and assessments, and to communicate the latest research findings to the education and cognitive science communities.
 Further, our mission includes providing opportunities for students, faculty, and researchers to participate in research projects that utilize our cognitive training and assessment instruments.
 Finally, our mission is to inform the practices of cognitive trainers through rigorous testing of training programs and procedures in both the laboratory and ecologically-valid training environments.

 Amy Moore, PhD

 Read our recently published research:

 Gibson, K., Carpenter, D., Moore, A.L., & Mitchell, T. (2015).
 Training the brain to learn: Beyond vision therapy.
 Vision Development and Rehabilitation, 1(2). http://www.covd.org/?page=VDR_1_2